 This type of content is a valuable healthcare marketing tool because it really speaks to patients.
 Reading about your extensive experience treating an issue impacting them will encourage them to make an appointment.

 When a health issue impacting your patient base is in the news, patients want to know your thoughts on it.
-News commentary is great for healthcare marketing because it can boost your search rankings and highlight your specialized expertise.
+News commentary is a great blog format for healthcare marketing because it can boost your search rankings and highlight your specialized expertise.

 For example, a family doctor might write a blog post on local measles outbreaks — i.e. what’s causing them and how to avoid exposure.